ADFrys/MyCalendar/README.md

 - MyCalendar is built using JavaScript / jQuery and Moment.js

-- MyCalendar can be used simply by downloading the gitHub files and opening the index.html file
+- MyCalendar can be used simply by downloading the gitHub files and opening the index.html file.
+You can also view the calendar directly here: https://adfrys.github.io/MyCalendar/